eatlas/GBR_AIMS_eReefs-basemap/readme.md

 the development of each component.

 # Dataset collection summary and their sources
-- [Countries](Countries/readme.md) - Australia plus surrounding countries at 1:10M scale.
+- [Countries](layers/Countries/readme.md) - Australia plus surrounding countries at 1:10M scale.
 Use this for overview maps, or as a basic coastline.
 Allows filtering out of surrounding countries.
-- [Land](Land/readme.md) - Same as the Counties, but land only.
-Has scaling attribute that allows small features to be removed.
+- [Land and Basins](layers/Land-and-Basins/readme.md) - This layer contains both Queensland and PNG land areas, along with the river basins along the eastern Queensland coastline.
+This is an integrated layer that represents both the background land area and the river basins all in one layer.
+This layer saves having to map the land area, then overlay the river basins.
+In this way each polygon only needs to be rendered once.
+The goal of this layer is to optmise the rendering time of the eReefs base map.
+This dataset is made up from the Geoscience Australia Australia's River Basins 1997 dataset for the Queensland coastline and the eastern Queensland basins.
+PNG is copied from Natural Earth Data 10 m countries dataset.
-- [Cities](Cities/readme.md) - 21 Cities along the Queensland coastline.
+- [Cities](layers/Cities/readme.md) - 21 Cities along the Queensland coastline.
 Selected location based on existing eReefs visualisation maps and other GBR maps.
-- [Basins](Basins/readme.md) - Drainage basins (catchments) adjacent to the Great Barrier Reef along the eastern Queensland coastline.
+- [Basins](layers/Basins/readme.md) - Drainage basins (catchments) adjacent to the Great Barrier Reef along the eastern Queensland coastline.
-- [Rivers](Rivers/readme.md) - Rivers that drain along the Queensland eastern coast.
+- [Rivers](layers/Rivers/readme.md) - Rivers that drain along the Queensland eastern coast.
-- [Reefs](Reefs/readme.md) - Boundaries of reefs in GBR, Torres Strait and Coral Sea.
+- [Reefs](layers/Reefs/readme.md) - Boundaries of reefs in GBR, Torres Strait and Coral Sea.
 In the Coral Sea it contains the atoll platform boundaries rather than the individual reefs.
 - Clip regions - Polygons for clipping eReefs data to the GBR.
 Also contains approximate polygons for Coral Sea, Torres Strait, PNG and New Caledonia.
 This was created principally for setting the region attribute for the Reefs dataset, but was made available as it is useful for clipping eReefs data to the GBR for plotting purposes.
 Its creation is described in [Reefs](Reefs/readme.md)

 # Attribution